MarvinJamesReyes/basic_app/test/README.md

 ## Tests
-Stores test files used with `Mocha`
+Stores test files used with `Mocha`.
+Test folders are structured as follows:

 ### Fixture
 Defines test database and model configs.
 Used to create tables for test database